isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 *	An Assessor’s determination is binding on all parties to the application.
 *	Under the Act, an Assessor’s determination for the vendor to pay a sum of money to the customer may, with the leave of Court, be enforced in the same manner as a judgment or an order of the court.
 Please seek legal advice on how you may obtain leave of Court to enforce the determination.
 *	In addition, if the vendor, without reasonable excuse, fails to comply with an Assessor’s determination to pay a sum of money to you, he is guilty of a criminal offence.
-*	If the vendor has informed you that he requires time to make payment because of his financial situation, he may apply to the Assessor for an extension of time to make payment.
-Please see FAQ (20) below.
+*	If the vendor has informed you that he requires time to make payment because of his financial situation, he may write to the Registry to request for an extension of time to make payment.
+Please see FAQ (24) below.

 **19. My determination states that the case is not one to which section 5 applies.
 Does it mean that I do not get my deposit back from the vendor or that the vendor may charge me cancellation fees?**